elfedy/svg-draw/README.md

 Run `build.sh`

 ## Development
-A file watcher that detects changes in `.ts` files and rebuilds the project can be started by running
+A file watcher (Mac OS only) that detects changes in `.ts` files and rebuilds the project can be started by running

     node dev/watch.js